bitcraze/aideck-gap8-examples/docker/gap8/readme.md

 This will save the install of the autotiler on your image.

+_Note: if you would you would like to also build docker images for SDK version 3.4 and 3.5, just replace the line that checkouts the right version of the sdk to either **git checkout release-v3.4** or **git checkout release-v3.5**.
+Don't forget to change the version name to **gapsdk:3.4** or **gapsdk:3.5**_

 ### Running an Example
 On your host navigate to the `make`-file you want to execute.
 For example